acrool/acrool-js-utils/src/array/README.md

-# Bear JS Utils / Array
+# Acrool JS Utils / Array

 <p>
     Methods related to handling arrays, such as groupBy, unique, deleting arrays, and immutable methods for adding to arrays.